GS-4928/GS-4928.github.io/_posts/2024-06-01-Football-Tracking.md

 7. draw_team_possession - counting the number of frames that each team has possession of the ball for, followed with an annotation to show this changing statistic across the duration of the clip.
 We will explore how to calculate team possession through another Class
 8. draw_annotations - pull all of this information together into one cohesive annotation applied to each frame, utilising the previous functions created

-We've covered teh tracking information that we need to pull out from this, now we need to cover which team has the ball to ensure that our annotaitons are correct!
+We've covered the tracking information that we need to pull out from this, now we need to cover which team has the ball to ensure that our annotaitons are correct!

 ___
 <br>